lizabethwordp/Grafana-Dashboard/README.md

 AWS Account: Ensure you have an AWS account with necessary permissions to create EC2 instances, security groups, VPCs, and related resources.

-AWS CLI: Installed and configured with your AWS credentials.

 Terraform: Installed on your local machine.

-SSH Key Pair: Ensure you have an SSH key pair created in your AWS account.

 Git: Installed on your local machine.